-Esther Circle meets in the Church Parlor the SECOND Thursday of the months January through May and September through December.
-We have refreshments, programs, speakers, and take tours.
-For more information about this circle please contact Meryl Ahart.
+Esther Circle meets in the Church Parlor the second Thursday of the months January through May and September through December.
+We have refreshments, programs or speakers.
+During the summer months (June-Aug) we meet at various locations for food, fun and fellowship.
+For more information about this circle please contact Deanne Handlong.

-Lydia Circle meets in the Church Parlor the SECOND Monday of the months of January through May and September through December.
+Lydia Circle meets in the Church Parlor the second Monday of the months of January through May and September through December.
 This circle is for working women and women who enjoy a meal with the program.
 We have good conversation with supper, followed by programs or speakers.
+During the summer months (June-Aug) we meet at various locations for food, fun and fellowship.
 For more information about this circle please contact Marilyn Seese.

 In the early days of Methodism women were limited in what they were allowed to participate in as members of the church.
 As churches were built and staffed, much of the promotion and funds to support mission locally and overseas were instigated by women.
 As they gathered together to cook, sew, knit or quilt they organized The Ladies Aid Society.
 In 1872 a group formed at Central United Methodist Church which was later named The Wesleyan Service Guild; then in 1940 it became The Women's Society of Christian Service; with the merging of the United Brethren and the Methodist Churches in 1968 they became The United Methodist Women.